JoeZlonicky/moving-circles/README.md

 # Moving Circles
-A cool effect from the use of sin.
+An interesting visual effect from the use of trigonometric functions.
 Use w/s to increase or decrease the number of circles.

 ## N = 1
 ![Image of a single moving circle](screenshots/1.png)